Computing Periods of Hypersurfaces: Introduction

-where equivalence is taken modulo exact forms, then the operator $\cd$ annihilates the period function $\sigma(t)$.
+where $\omega(t)$ is defined as in Equation (\ref{eq:omegat}) and equivalence is taken modulo exact forms.
+Then, the operator $\cd$ annihilates the period function $\sigma(t)$.

 The construction of an operator $\cd$ satisfying (\ref{eq:D}) is equivalent to finding a $\Cc(t)$-linear relation between the Griffiths--Dwork reductions of the derivatives $\omega^{(k)}(t)$, where the reduction is performed over the field $\Cc(t)$.
 Since these reduced forms must lie in a finite dimensional vector space, after finitely many differentiations and reductions we will find a $\Cc(t)$-linearly dependent set.
-The coefficients of the linear relation gives $\cd$.
-We present additional details on the construction of the Picard--Fuchs equations in Section \ref{sec:PF}.
+The coefficients of the linear relation give $\cd$.
+We present additional details on the construction of the Picard--Fuchs equations in Section~\ref{sec:PF}.

 \begin{remark} In truth, these operations are algorithmic if, instead of $\Cc$, we work over an \emph{effective} subfield of $\Cc$, where the equality of two elements can be checked in finite time.
 However, this is to be understood and will not be explicitly mentioned again.
 Our implementation works over the rational numbers but there are no significant hurdles to extending it to number fields. \end{remark}